 The Association's board as the Manager under the Deed of Trust has contracted out certain aspects of the Manager's functions.
 There are two principal contractors, who, operating in concert, effectively manage the day to day running of the Fishery.
 The River Superintendent attends to all aspects of the fishing and maintenance and the Fishery Administrator looks after financial and other administrative matters.
 They work under the direction of the board as Manager under the Deed of Trust.
 It is essential that any issues of concern are raised initially with the Administrator who will in turn refer it to a member of the board.

-The River Superintendent is: David Holmes and the Fishery Administrator is: Victoria Ross.
+The River Superintendent is: John Speirs and the Fishery Administrator is: Victoria Ross.
 To contact go to "Contact Us"

 Annual Maintenance Charge

 There is an Annual Maintenance Charge (AMC) payable each year.
-The AMC is set by the board as Manager under the Deed of Trust and is payable by 31 January .The AMC for the 2017 season is - weeks 1-12 inclusive £240 per rod and weeks 13-34 inclusive £260 per rod.
+The AMC is set by the board as Manager under the Deed of Trust and is payable by 31 January .The AMCs for the 2021 season are £260 per rod (weeks 1-12.inclusive) and £280 per rod (weeks 13-34 inclusive).
 The lower charge for weeks 1-12 reflects the fact that rods in these weeks do not fish beats 3 and 4 and should therefore not be responsible for certain maintenance costs relating to these beats.

 Dogs are presently allowed within the grounds of the Forss House Hotel and that part of the right riverbank ex adverso the hotel grounds.
 Dogs are not allowed on beat 4.
 Dogs are allowed on most other parts of the river provided they are kept on a lead at all times; the Fishery Administrator will provide full details on request.